cossacklabs/product-docs/themis/spec/secure-cell.md

 On one axis, Secure Cell can either provide *authentication* or not:

-  - **Authenicated encryption** provides strong integrity guarantees.
+  - **Authenticated encryption** provides strong integrity guarantees.

     That is, on decryption you can be sure that the data has not been tampered with.
     Encrypted message is secure from prying eyes and idle hands.